 There are fewer options to stay in Abyaneh.
 One hotel we saw before entering the Village was VIUNA HOTEL.
 We have no clue about the price and quality.
 The point is, yes, you can stay in Abyaneh Village.
 Maybe staying here in the village is better in Summer than in the harsh winters.

-	ricky question.
+Tricky question.
 If you are in Iran, say for more than a month, staying here could be bliss to explore the abandoned castle and mountains.
-However, half-day one day at Abyaneh is good enough if you are in for a shorter duration.
+However, a half-day one day at Abyaneh is good enough if you are in for a shorter duration.

 Entrance fees and timings to Abyaneh Historical Village.

 There is one military checkpoint almost a kilometre from the village where you have to buy an Entry ticket of 7.5 euros per person.
 You have to pay by Cash only with Iranian Rials, not Euros.
 There was no restriction on timings for entering and exiting.

 It is best to visit Abyaneh village in daylight.
 Avoid travelling at night as these isolated mountain roads don’t have streetlights.

 Along with the ticket, you get this Abyaneh village Map – which is almost impossible to understand even though it is English!

 After deviating from the Isfahan–Kashan highway, the roads became narrower.
 The mountains appeared to be reddish-brown more than black.
 Finally, 2km before reaching the town, we spotted a cluster of red cubes on the horizon.
 It looked like Lego blocks arranged beside the mountains.
 As we drove further, the cube cluster kept playing hide & seek.
 The closer we got, the Lego blocks showed their actual appearance with a series of tiny windows & a white layer of snow(or white paint?) on their flat roof – This was the first sight that made us “wow”.